dekzitfz/generator-code-base-android/README.md

 - [ ] Offline First (using Room)
 - [ ] Using Coroutines
 - [ ] Create Unit Test
+- [ ] Add Example Usage of Fragment

 ## How To Use